buh2003/SpikeSortingPCA_DBSCAN/README.md

 # SpikeSortingPCA_DBSCAN
 Spike sorting implemented with principal component analysis (PCA) and density-based spatial clustering of applications with noise (DBSCAN) for extracellular differential electrode recordings.
-The primary functionality is for analyzing mechanical stimulation experiments, but the package can be adapted for any type of experiment.
+The primary functionality of this software package is for analyzing mechanical stimulation experiments, but it can be adapted for any type of experimental protocol.

 IMPORTANT: Tested on Matlab R2017b